-Other receivables consist of accrued interest on the call accounts and prepayments relating to administration expenses that were paid in advance.
+Other receivables consist of accrued interest on the call accounts and prepayments relating to administration expenses that were paid in advance or recoverable from MTN Group.

-1.5 Trade and other payables
+1.5 Trade and other payables and other liability

-Trade and other payables are initially measured at fair value less transaction costs and are subsequently measured at amortised cost, using the effective interest rate method.
+Trade and other payables and other liabilities are initially measured at fair value less transaction costs and are subsequently measured at amortised cost, using the effective interest method.
 These payables are classified as current liabilities if payment is due within one year or less (or in the normal operating cycle of the business if longer).
 If not, they are presented as non-current liabilities.